 According to RFC-6749, third-party applications should never be allowed to use this grant, as it defeats OAuth protocol purposes, leaking critical information to untrusted client applications.
 So when should be used?
 Commonly, this grant type is used in scenarios where the client application is part of the current system, thus it is allowed to know some information about the resource owner.

 Another use case can be the migration of existing clients that use direct authentication schemes, such as HTTP Basic or Digest authentication to OAuth, as the steps required for authentication are very similar in these scenarios.
-That’s very valid, as this grant type actually resembles the direct authentication schemes mentioned above, so migrating to OAuth shouldn’t be a big deal for these kind of systems.
+That’s valid, as this grant type actually resembles the direct authentication schemes mentioned above, so migrating to OAuth shouldn’t be a big deal for these kind of systems.

 Finally, consider using this grant type when nothing else is available and if that’s the case, always use HTTP over transport-layer security (TLS), so risks like man-in-the-middle attacks can be mitigated.
 Remember, when this grant type is used, username and password are included in the request, so in a non-secure HTTP scenario, an attacker can easily steal user’s credentials.

 The following figure depicts the password grant and the OAuth dance between entities involved in this flow.

 The request for token should be in a specific format when using the ROPC flow and should contain the following parameters in the request body.
 Note that the request is a POST and the body should be in x-www-form-urlencoded format.
 All are required, except of the scope parameter.